Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 There are tons of birds within the park.
 From some of the most common ones you can see throughout North America to more specialized ones.

 In particular, we want to point out the larger birds of prey as they will be a bit easier to spot.
 Maybe?
-At least based on their size, they will be.
+At least, based on their size, they will be.

-You can find both bald eagles and golden eagles in the park.
 There are five types of owls to find, including the Great Gray Owl, which we desperately want to see someday.
-And Jasper has their fair share of hawks as well.

 If you are a birder, then we highly suggest a visit.
 You certainly won’t be disappointed with the variety you will see.

 Birds can be found anywhere within the park, but bald eagles, in particular, have been found nesting at Medicine Lake.
-And we spotted multiple juveniles on Hwy 16 on the banks of the Athabasca river.

-Other Wildlife Species In Jasper You Might Spot
+Other Jasper Animals You Might Spot

 As we mentioned, 53 species of mammals are within the park, and we only discussed a handful above.